greglabo78/Project-Milestone-3-Hangman/README.md

 # Credits
-* code line 59 - 63 COLORS from mittnamkenny
+* Lucidchart - visualisation of logic within the code
-* Lucidchart
+* CI Python linter from Code institute - for proer validation of the python code layout
-* CI Python linter from Code institute
+* Am i responsive - To review the responsiveness of the terminal on different screens
-* Am i responsive
+* Stackoverflow - information on the implementation of colors to enahnce use experience

 # Acknowledgements
 Thanks to two mentors that really helped me during this journey Brian Macharia and Mo Shami.
 Thnak you Mo Shami for your gntle nudge to do more and get my project in the best state.
 Very thankful.